hosein2398/node-telegram-bot-api-tutorial/README.md

 });
 ```
-  We were try to greet and we'll do it here:
+  We were trying to greet and we'll do it here:

 ```js
 bot.on('message', (msg) => {